nimbleltd/docs/src/validation.md

 * The 'readonly' parameter will cause the server to quietly reject any changes made to that attribute if set.

 A common pattern is to set a value for the 'default' parameter, and set 'readonly' to 'yes'.
 This has the same effect of setting a fixed value for an attribute.
 All new objects created with these parameters will have the default value set for this attribute, which cannot be changed.
 This technique is effective for setting permissions on objects.
 See the [authorization](authorization.html) section for further discussion.

-## Null values vs. the empty string

-There are no null values in backlift, only the empty string.
-(Similarly, there is no Dana, only Zuul.)